l0calgost/ledclock/ledclock/users-guide.md

 ![Brightness Control](images/screenshot-brightness-control.png)

-You can also set the minimum and maximum brightness levels (applies only when the automatic brightness control is enabled).
+You can also set the minimum and maximum brightness levels.

-Note that when the automatic brightness control is enabled, you cannot set the brightness level manually using the global *brightness slider*:

 ![Brightness](images/screenshot-brightness.png)